poc-handsome/educrys-hardware/README.md

 # educrys-hardware

-Subfolders contain the documentation for [mechanical](/mechanical-design) and [electronic](/electronic-design) design of EduCrys setup for the users who want to build or adapt it by themselves.
+Subfolders contain the documentation for [mechanical](/mechanical-design) (TODO) and [electronic](/electronic-design) (TODO) design of EduCrys setup for the users who want to build or adapt it by themselves.

 The sections below provide information for users who have received a ready-to-use setup.